 Out-of-scope vulnerabilities

 The following is a list of out-of-scope vulnerabilities that will not be considered for remediation.
-These vulnerabilities do not present a significant risk to the security of the application and are considered to be low-impact or are not relevant to the scope of the project.
+These vulnerabilities do not pose a significant risk to the application's security and are considered low-impact or not relevant to the scope of the project.